 There are various times throughout the year when I make a conscious decision to unplug from the world and, instead, reconnect with myself and my natural surroundings.
 Ultimately, while I do feel balanced, once I endeavor to rejoin the greater world again, I also realize that I missed some interesting news stories along the way.
-One such story occurred last summer while I was in Greece.
-The story was about a traveler’s touching moment with a polar bear who was trying to push away a cruise ship from its Arctic homeland.
+One such story occurred last summer while I was visiting Greece.
+The story was about a traveler’s touching moment witnessing a polar bear cruise ship battle as it was trying to push away a cruise ship from its Arctic homeland.

 Was the polar bear upset at a perceived intrusion?
 Was this captured moment emblematic of the balance that should be struck when observing wildlife in their natural habitat?
 I had to find out what the photographer sensed and felt.

 The photo was taken by Christopher Westwood, who owns his own travel company in the UK and who graciously agreed to provide me his thoughts about the experience and how it may have reinforced his view of sustainable travel:

 The encounter with the polar bears taught us a lot…I don’t think I fully appreciated the remoteness of the habitat that these bears live in.
 They are very elusive and difficult to find, which lends to the fact that they blend into their environment perfectly and are fully suited to their surroundings.